PatrikAAberg/dmce/README.md

 ## Patch code coverage

-This was the original use case for dmce.
+This was the original use case for DMCE.
 How to check delta (between two git revisions) code coverage in gits without messing with their respective build or test systems?
 An example of how this can be done is shown below.
 Please note that this walkthrough assumes you use the install alternative 1 above.
 Let's go: Clone the dmce-examples git and enter the directory:

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples

-Set up dmce to do coverage, including only the "patchcov" directory:
+Set up DMCE to do coverage, including only the "patchcov" directory:

     $ dmce-set-profile coverage -i patchcov